ACUPUNCTURE & TRADITIONAL CHINESE MEDICINE

 While this at first glance these modalities look strikingly similar, where small thin needles are inserted into various points in the body, considerable differences exist between each.
 The main needling services that we off at Integrate are:

-Traditional Acupuncture: Traditional Chinese Medicine (TCM) is a form of health care that originated over 2500 years ago in China.
+Traditional Chinese Medicine (TCM) is a form of health care that originated over 2500 years ago in China.
 TCM encompasses herbal medicine, acupuncture, dietary therapy and exercise in order to improve health and treat disease.

 Here at Integrate, acupuncture and TCM are most often used to treat: